David vs Goliath (You against the Markets), A Dynamic Programming Approach to Separate the Impact and Timing of Trading Costs: Dynamic Recursive Trading Cost Model

+\begin{doublespace} A formal study of trading costs in the financial markets using the tools of game theory can lead to many interesting conclusions\footnote{\begin{doublespace} (Fama 1970) is a discussion of fair games and efficient markets; (Kyle 1985, Foster \& Viswanathan 1990) solve for the Nash equilibrium when trading is viewed as a game between market makers and traders; (Hill 1990) considers transaction costs using a game theoretic model with opportunistic behavior; (Klemperer 2004) is an overview of how auctions can explain financial crashes and trading frenzies. \end{doublespace} }.
+Even without a set up specific to game theory one of the results we obtain, though fairly evident but perhaps surprising given the extent of trading that takes place in today's markets, is that in any given time period the sum of market impact and the sum of market timing across all market participants equals zero.

-It should be easily evident that in a given interval, the sum of market impact and the sum of market timing across all market participants equals zero.
-This is immediately obvious in the case that there are only two participants and there is only one single internval, since negative implementation shortfall for the buyer shows up as positive implementation shortfall for the seller; the impact for the buyer shows up as timing for the seller and vice versa.
+This is immediately obvious in the case that there are only two participants (one is the buyer, the other is the seller and without two participants we do not have a market or a trade) and there is only one single interval, since negative implementation shortfall for the buyer shows up as positive implementation shortfall for the seller; the impact for the buyer shows up as timing for the seller and vice versa.
 We note that the total amount bought in any interval is equal to the total amount sold.
-When there are more than two participants and multiple intervals, if we consider the actions in each interval and add up the impact and timing figures across everyone, it shows the zero sum nature of the trading game (For different types of zero sum games and methods of solving them, see Brown 1951; Gale, Kuhn and Tucker 1951; Von Neumann and Morgenstern 1953; Von Neumann 1954; Rapoport 1973; Crawford 1974; Laraki and Solan 2005; Hamad�ne 2006); (Bodie and Taggart 1978; Bell and Cover 1980; Turnbull 1987; Hill 2006; Chirinko and Wilson 2008 consider zero sum games in the financial context).
-The result holds for both the simple and complex formulations of market impact. \begin{prop} Trading costs are a zero sum game.
+When there are more than two participants and multiple intervals, if we consider the actions in each interval and add up the impact and timing figures across everyone, it shows the zero sum nature of the trading game \footnote{\begin{doublespace} For different types of zero sum games and methods of solving them, see: (Brown 1951; Gale, Kuhn \& Tucker 1951; Von Neumann \& Morgenstern 1953; Von Neumann 1954; Rapoport 1973; Crawford 1974; Laraki \& Solan 2005; Hamadène 2006); (Bodie \& Taggart 1978; Bell \& Cover 1980; Turnbull 1987; Hill 2006; Chirinko \& Wilson 2008) consider zero sum games in the financial context. \end{doublespace} }.
+The result holds for both the simple and complex formulations of market impact. \end{doublespace} \begin{thm} \begin{doublespace} Trading costs are a zero sum game.
 The sum of market impact and market timing across all participants, in any given time interval, should equal zero.